HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/manage_collections.md

 ### Configuration for enabling the Move Collection feature

-The collection move feature can be enabled or disabled through the helm.
+The Move Collection feature can be enabled or disabled through the helm.
 By default, this feature is enabled.

 ```yaml
 configuration: